-Implantable mechanisms are capable of amplifying muscle force and provide a novel surgical option for treating muscle weakness conditions^{1,2,3,4}.
-By routing tendons around a pulley to take advantage of fundamental principles of mechanics, implantmodified tendon transfer surgeries produce improved functional strength.
-Importantly, the implant enables a patient to use their own muscle to generate larger forces to overcome weakness.
+INTRODUCTION: Implantable mechanisms present a novel surgical option for treating muscle weakness conditions by passively amplifying muscle force^{1,2,3,4}.
+By routing tendons around a pulley to take advantage of fundamental principles of mechanics, implant-modified tendon transfer surgeries produce improved functional strength without any external power, control signals, or electronic components.
+Importantly, the implant enables a patient to use their own muscle to generate the force and movement necessary to overcome weakness.
 The brachioradialis (BR) to flexor pollicis longus (FPL) tendon transfer for restoring key pinch grasp is an exemplar procedure for demonstrating the efficacy of such an implant.
-Most commonly, the BR-to-FPL tendon transfer is conducted to partially restore the loss of key pinch strength associated with spinal cord injuries.
+Most commonly, the BR to FPL tendon transfer is conducted to partially restore the loss of key pinch grasp function associated with cervical spinal cord injuries.
 For the tetraplegic population, restoring full key pinch function is vital for improving autonomy and quality of life5.

 In the traditional procedure, the donor BR tendon is directly sutured to the host FPL tendon to restore key pinch grasp6.
-However, only 2 kg-f of the 9 kg-f produced in a healthy key pinch is restored^{7,8}.
-In the proposed implant-based procedure, a pulley implant is attached to the FPL tendon.
+However, only 2 kg-f of the 9 kg-f produced in a healthy key pinch is typically restored^{7,8}.
+In the proposed implant-based procedure, a pulley-like implant is attached to the FPL tendon.
 The BR tendon then loops through the implant and is anchored back proximally onto the radius.
-The BR tendon now slides on the implant as its muscle contracts, which can theoretically amplify the force transferred to the FPL up to 2x.
+The BR tendon now slides on the implant as its muscle contracts, which can theoretically amplify the force transferred to the FPL up to 2x, depending on the line of action of the tendons and the anchoring location of the BR tendon.
 In a previous study in the rabbit wrist extensor model, the implant produced a force-amplifying multiplier of $1.63x^3$.
 The objective of this pilot study was to evaluate the feasibility and efficacy of this force-amplifying implant in a human forearm model.